 - The nutrients you may need

 - And the amount of food a new mother should take

 The first thing most women ask is how much should they eat.
 Now, this clearly depends on your health prior to giving birth.
 But naturally, since you’ve recently given birth, you will need an extra of 200-300 calories to keep your fuel levels topped up.
 In most cases, a new mother requires about 1,800-2,000 calories a day.
 This amount will go up if you are breastfeeding.
 Add an extra 500 calories to that.
 Remember, if you are feeding more than one infant, this number will only increase.
 To get the most accurate number, talk to your doctor.

-A woman needs to restore her health back by taking care of her diet.
-Even though she is not eating for two, as it was during her pregnancy, she still needs nutrients to keep up with the demands of her baby.
 At every meal, try to ensure half your diet consists of fresh vegetables and fruits.
 The other half of your diet should consist of whole grains, such as oatmeal, brown rice, and whole-grain bread.
 Try to limit your intake of packaged and processed foods because they are high in salt, contains unnecessary sugars, and saturated fat; all of which you do not require at this stage and should avoid.